Seven-Leaf-Clover/Trifolium/README.md

 - 6 Tags.

 Opandora's Box:
-Full rebalance and redisign.
+Full rebalance and redesign.
 Plus a handful of bans.
-- 42 Rebalanced and redisigned Jokers.
+- 42 Rebalanced and redesigned Jokers.
-- 1 Redisigned Spectral
+- 1 Redesigned Spectral
 - 20 Joker or Consumable Bans.

 # **Suported Mods**